Tennis-Federer calls for ATP/WTA merger, Gaudenzi sees chance for unity

 "Recent cooperation between governing bodies has only strengthened my belief that a unified sport is the surest way to maximise our potential and to deliver an optimal experience for fans on-site, on television and online," he said.
 "To that end, I welcome the views of our players.
 Tennis has always led the way when it comes to putting men and women together on the biggest stages -- it's one of our strengths, and sets us apart from many other sports.

 "We look forward to continued collaboration and discussions with the WTA and other stakeholders across all aspects of our business."
-The WTA did not immediately respond to a request for comment.
+'ON THE SAME PAGE'

+WTA chairman and CEO Steve Simon said the WTA had been in regular contact with the ATP about the return to tournament competition and looked forward to "continuing discussions on how we can effectively work together."
+"I have long stated that we are at our best as a sport when we can work together, and the recent weeks have highlighted that fact," he said in a statement.

 Federer's views drew support from past and present players.
 "I agree, and have been saying so since the early 1970s.
 One voice, women and men together, has long been my vision for tennis," American great Billie Jean King, who created the WTA in 1973, said on Twitter.